Development of a 100 ps TDC based on a Kintex 7 FPGA for the High Granular Neutron Time-of-Flight detector for the BM@N experiment: Conclusions

 \section{Conclusions}

 The FPGA TDC with a 100~ps bin width based on the Kintex-7 input serial-to-parallel converter with oversampling capability and programmable delay has been developed.
 The TDC design was developed with Xilinx recommendations, and it uses only documented features of the FPGA within its specifications.
-The time resolution of the TDC channel measured with the data generator DG2040 (Cycle-to-Cycle Jitter 5ps) is 42~ps.
+One of the benefits of using TDC based on standard FPGA specification and application notes is the guaranteed system stability.
+The stability of the design is verified using the software suite produced by the FPGA manufacturer.
+The time resolution of the TDC channel measured with the data generator DG2040 (Cycle-to-Cycle Jitter 5~ps) is 42~ps.
 The developed TDC is based on the asynchronous oversampling with the FPGA primitive ISERDESE2.
-It shows good results in terms of time resolution and FPGA resources utilization, in comparison to the multi-phase clock sampling architecture of the FPGA TDC design~\cite{Cojocariu:2023kuu}.
-The FPGA TDC board prototype was tested with scintillation detectors on electron beam of "Pakhra" synchrotron in LPI (Moscow, Russia).
-The measured time resolution of the scintillation detector with the FPGA TDC board prototype is 146 ps which is in a good agreement with the time resolution measured with 12-bit~@~5~GS/s CAEN DT5742 digitizer (142ps).
+It shows good results in terms of time resolution and FPGA resource utilization, in comparison to the multi-phase clock sampling architecture of the FPGA TDC design~\cite{Cojocariu:2023kuu}.
+The FPGA TDC board prototype was tested with scintillator detectors on the electron beam of the “Pakhra” synchrotron in LPI (Moscow, Russia).
+The measured time resolution of the scintillator detector with the FPGA TDC board prototype is 146 ps, which is in good agreement with the time resolution measured with a 12-bit~@~5~GS/s CAEN DT5742 digitizer (142~ps).
 The developed TDC based on the xc7k160tffg676 FPGA will be used in the HGND readout boards for the BM@N experiment located on the Nuclotron extracted ion beams at JINR, Dubna, Russia.